Snowbirding

 Welding bus strips to batteries

 I disassembled the battery and separated all the individual cells.
 For a 48-volt plus battery, they put 12 cells in series, then place the series stacks in parallel.
-Since I needed 12 volts, I needed to create groups of three or four, then placed those groups in parallel.
+Since I needed 12 volts, I needed to create groups of three or four, and then placed those groups in parallel.
 I didn’t bother to measure the cells at first, and assumed four in series when three probably would have worked fine (these particular li-ions batteries charged up to 4.2 volts instead of 3.7).
-I purchased interlocking plastic bits to hold the cells together, some nickel-plated strips and a small battery spot welder and assembled the battery pack.
-Then I ordered a fuse box, some panel connectors, meters, a switch and found a small toolbox it would all just fit into.
+I purchased interlocking plastic bits to hold the cells together, some nickel-plated strips, and a small battery spot welder and assembled the battery pack.
+Then I ordered a fuse box, some panel connectors, meters, and a switch and found a small toolbox it would all just fit into.
 Finally, a charger spec’d to the voltage of my battery pack and a pair of voltage regulators to provide 12 volts to the scope and focus motor.
 Everything else runs off USB ports, of which I have four.
 There is room to add more, should I come up with morepower bank for telescope switch on. things to connect.
 Testing is to commence shortly.
 Sure, I probably could have bought something similar, but it wouldn’t have been nearly as educational or fun.
 I am, after all, an old electrical engineer.
 UPDATE: well I did add some more connections.
 I tried running the iPad and Macbook off the USB ports and they just don’t have enough power, so I added 2 cigarette lighter-style ports and bought a 12V adapter for each of them.
 I ran everything for 3 sessions each 2+ hours long and still had power left over so I imagine I could run an all-night session and be good to go.
-I also discovered the tool box cover isn’t rain proof……
+I also discovered the toolbox cover isn’t rainproof……

 On the to-do list: install balance beads in the front tires to see if it corrects what appears to be a balance issue at 55-60.
 Replace the awning lifts which sometimes don’t operate correctly.
 We bought a new tow bar – all the options for fixing/upgrading it just were too much hassle.
-Install a new Battery Monitor Shunt on the house batteries and (we now have a new Brooklyn Bedding Mattress and I have to upgrade the lift cylinders on the bed to accommodate the heavier mattress).
+Install a new Battery Monitor Shunt on the house batteries (we now have a new Brooklyn Bedding Mattress and I have to upgrade the lift cylinders on the bed to accommodate the heavier mattress).
 UPDATES Balance beads installed – boy was that a pain coaxing the beads in through a valve stem.
 They do seem to have helped.
 The new tow bar seems to be working – now the RVIBrake is having fits for unrelated reasons.
 The Battery Monitor is still waiting.
-The awning strut was replaced (pain in the but), but it works better now and it turns our the old one was the source of the horrible noise when we closed the awning.
+The awning strut was replaced (pain in the but), but it works better now and it turns out the old one was the source of the horrible noise when we closed the awning.
 New lift cylinders were installed on the bed.
 Oh, horns.
 Two problems with the factory horns: 1 – the horn buttons on the steering wheel were difficult to find the right spot and took lots of pressure.
 2 – the horns were not very loud and were mounted high in the engine compartment on the driver’s side.
-SO, I ordered a pair of louder horns, a high-current 12V relay, and a couple of push-button switches to try.
+So, I ordered a pair of louder horns, a high-current 12V relay, and a couple of push-button switches to try.
 I pulled the center steering wheel cover off to see if I could make the buttons easier to push – but it is all molded together and thus inaccessible.
 I pulled the horn wire connector off, drilled a hole top center of the cover, and installed a 3/4″ RED push button.
-Out under the hood I used the Ford horn wire to operate a relay with power right off the battery (yes I always use a fuse) and mounted ALL FOUR HORNS just below the radiator pointing out the front.
+Out under the hood, I used the Ford horn wire to operate a relay with power right off the battery (yes I always use a fuse) and mounted ALL FOUR HORNS just below the radiator pointing out the front.
 They do make a lot of noise and Deb did need to use them once on the way home.

 Till next time.